Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: Examples

 In the general case of $N$ agents we can in principle proceed in the same way.
 However, the number of macro states will increase considerably with the system size.
-We finish this Letter with a quantification of this number for the ring for which we can use a well--known enumeration theorem due to P\'{o}lya (see \cite{Harary1973}:35-45, Eqs.(2.2.10) and (2.4.15) in particular).
+We finish this section with a quantification of this number for the ring for which we can use a well--known enumeration theorem due to P\'{o}lya (see \cite{Harary1973}:35-45, Eqs.(2.2.10) and (2.4.15) in particular).
 According to this, the number of macro states is

 where $\varphi(k)$ is the Euler $\varphi$--function and the sum is over the divisors $k|N$ of $N$.
-As an approximation we have $|\X| \approx 2^N/N$.
+As an approximation (in fact, a lower bound) we have $|\X| \approx 2^N/N$.
 Hence, an explicit solution of the macro chain will be possible only for very small systems.